 - Second – Top customer questions need to be identified, listed, categorized, and then prioritized.
 Start at the top of the list, creating content that answers those questions and solves those issues always looking to provide the best, most innovative solutions.
 It is perfectly acceptable to provide both informative and opinionated content, as the opinions of thought leaders are highly valued.

 - Third – That content then needs to be engaging and then posted on the proper channels your customers frequent most often.

 The Bottom Line

 The bottom line is that thought leadership in marketing can help a brand in numerous ways from attracting top talent, increasing brand value and reputation, increasing sales, and providing more business opportunities.
-It should be goal for most brands to develop some level of authority and become the brand which people want to learn from.
-This in turn allows for the creation of a winning content strategy for 2019 using thought leadership.
+It should be a goal for most brands to develop some level of authority and become the brand which people want to learn from.
+This, in turn, allows for the creation of a winning content strategy for 2019 using thought leadership.

 Be sure to check back every week for great new Lounge Lizard blog articles.

 - What is a Marketing Funnel and Why Should I Have One?

 - Our Favorite Content Marketing Tools for 2019